awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-windows.md

    PS > Install-Module -Name AWS.Tools.Installer -Force
    ```

 1. You can now install the module for each AWS service that you want to use by using the `Install-AWSToolsModule` cmdlet\.
 For example, the following command installs the IAM module\.
 This command also installs any dependent modules that are required for the specified module to work\.
-For example, when you install your first AWS\.Tools service module, it also installs `AWS.Tools.Common`\.
+For example, when you install your first `AWS.Tools` service module, it also installs `AWS.Tools.Common`\.
 This is a shared module required by all AWS service modules\.
 It also removes older versions of the modules, and updates other modules to the same newer version\.

    ```
    PS > Install-AWSToolsModule AWS.Tools.EC2,AWS.Tools.S3 -CleanUp